Policies and Key Documents

-Blyth Town Council’s Policies
+Blyth Town Council Chambers

 This authority’s key responsibilities are to represent the electorate of its area, to take action within the legal framework and to provide a leadership focus for the community.